-This estimator, which we implement dynamically at fifty-year intervals, is designed to be robust to heterogeneous effects and differential timing of treatment.
-Figure 4 shows no evidence of any such relationship before the gunpowder era.
-In every 50-year period before 1450, grid cells that eventually contain a complex wall experience roughly the same amount of agglomeration as those that never do.
-Before 1600, there is similarly little difference, but afterwards, there is a clear relationship between the elimination of national borders and the construction of walls that could withstand modern artillery.18
+Figure 3 shows no evidence of any such relationship before the gunpowder era.
+In every 50-year period before 1450, grid cells that eventually contain a complex wall experience roughly the same amount of change as those that never do.
+Before 1600, there is similarly little difference, but afterwards, there is a clear relationship between both the elimination and creation of new borders and the construction of walls that could withstand modern artillery.18 Consistent with theory, the point estimates are slightly higher for the addition measure in post periods post-1450.